measurement-kit/measurement-kit/README.md

 - `--with-libevent=PREFIX` that tells `./configure` to use the libevent library and headers installed at PREFIX

-- `--with-yaml-cpp=PREFIX` that tells `./configure` to use the yaml-cpp library and headers installed at PREFIX

-- `--with-boost=PREFIX` that tells `./configure` to use the boost headers installed at PREFIX

 - `--with-jansson=PREFIX` that tells `./configure` to use the jansson library and headers installed at PREFIX